-The comfort system is enhanced through the installation of a geothermal recovery system connected to heat and cold energy storage system based on phase change materials.
+The comfort system is improved by installing a geothermal recovery system connected to a heat and cold energy storage system based on phase change materials.

-Finally, the energy management system is based on microgrids with both solar and wind generation, hybrid electric energy storage system composed by hydrogen, batteries and ultracapacitor achieving a high power and high energy density storage system- An advanced control system is implemented in order to enhance the lifetime and economic competitiveness of the global energy storage system.
+The energy management system is based on microgrids with both solar and wind generation, a hybrid electrical energy storage system made up of hydrogen, batteries and an ultracapacitor, achieving a high power and high energy density storage system.